amaan3003/MarketPlace/README.md

 📸 Dublin Student Marketplace

 A Spring Boot-based web application for Dublin students to buy and sell camera gear.
-This project features a full MVC architecture, database integration, and dynamic image uploading.
+This project features a full MVC architecture, database integration, and dynamic image uploading.This project bridges the gap between a standard university assignment and a real-world functional application.

 **NOTE** - The project is still under work and is in it's last stage of completion.

+## Branch Structure
+This repository is organized into two distinct branches:

+**master**: The foundation.
+A basic web application featuring core CRUD (Create, Read, Update, Delete) functionality, built strictly for University submission.

+**camera-marketplace**: The evolution.
+This is the primary branch where I have implemented advanced features like dynamic image uploading, professional UI layouts, and specialized logic for camera gear trading.

 🚀 Features
 - **Product** Listing: Users can list gear with name, description, and price.